-Overall monitoring of the University's performance in attracting applications from and recruiting under-represented groups will continue to be via a combination of published HESA data (measuring performance against benchmarks) and UCAS/institutional data on applicant profiles analysed by ethnicity, socio/economic and occupational groups, postcode and previous institution.
+Overall monitoring of the University's performance in attracting applications from, and recruiting, under-represented groups will continue to be via a combination of published HESA data (measuring performance against benchmarks) and UCAS/institutional data on applicant profiles analysed by ethnicity, socio/economic and occupational groups, postcode and previous institution.
 This data will provide the major measure of progress towards the Milestone/Objective of maintaining a performance significantly above benchmark for social inclusion, despite the possible deterrent effect of top-up fees.

 Annual reports on the schemes covered by the Access Agreement, including a review of progress made towards the targets set out above, will be made to Academic Board and Board of Governors.
-The reports will be drawn up by an Access Agreement Review Group, which will include Students' Union representation.
+The reports will be drawn up by an Access Agreement Review Group, chaired by the Pro Vice-Chancellor, which will include Students' Union representation.